pambrose/kvision-issues/README.md

 # KVision Issue with Single Field Forms

 Single field forms are not working properly.
-The *onEvent{}* for *keydown* is not being called and the page is reloaded instead.
+If a form has more than one field, the *onEvent{}* for *keydown* is called as expected.
+However, if a form has only one field, the *onEvent{}* for *keydown* is not called and the page is instead reloaded.

 ## Steps to reproduce: